sergenes/runandread-audiobook/README.md

 ✅ Merge audio clips into one file.\
 ✅ Zyphra API support for cloud-based TTS.\
 ✅ Deepgram API support for cloud-based TTS.\
+✅ Wrap produced audio and json files into zip file readable by Run & Read App.\
+✅ Transfer audio files to a mobile phone and play them in the Run & Read App.
-🔜 Calculate and confirm the Self-Cost of Complete Book Generation: Cloud vs. Local.\
+🔜 Calculate the Self-Cost of Complete Book Generation: Cloud vs. Local.\
-🔜 Transfer, play and control generated audio files to mobile phone app (Run&Read).\
 🔜 On-device TTS model for **mobile apps** (Android/iOS).

 ---